 The global population of this species is between 31,000 and 36,000 individuals however the Central Asian Population is between 1,000 and 1,500 individuals.
-During surveys completed between December 2020 and February 2021 no birds were recorded within the Project AoI or the southernmost core wintering area.
-However a peak count of 845 individual Great Bustard was recorded from the southern foothills of the Nuratau Range with additional birds recorded from the northern foothills.
-In total an overwintering population of 924 Great Bustard were recorded in 2020/21 and this represents 61.6 to 92.4% of the Central Asian population.
+During surveys completed between December 2020 and February 2021 a peak count of 845 individual Great Bustard were recorded from a site approximately 12 to 15km from the Project AoI and this represents between 56.3 and 84.5% of the Central Asian population which is highly significant.
+Furthermore, additional individuals were documented within the Northern Foothills of the Nuratau Range resulting in a total overwintering population of 924 Great Bustard in 2020/21.
+The total population recorded within the core wintering areas in Uzbekistan in winter 2020/21 represents 61.6 to 92.4% of the Central Asian population.

-The PV site and OHL route are not considered to be suitable for this species as a staging or wintering habitat and it is therefore considered that the Project AoI in unlikely to be of critical importance for wintering Great Bustard within Uzbekistan.
+The PV site and OHL route are not considered to be suitable for this species as staging or wintering habitat and it is therefore considered that the Project AoI is unlikely to be of critical importance for wintering Great Bustard within Uzbekistan.
 This position is echoed in the 2021 Typsa report which states 'the Project site is likely to be situated outside the area of Critical Habitat'.
 That said the airspace of the Project AoI, including route of the OHL is likely to be used by birds moving between wintering grounds as well as migrating between wintering and breeding habitats.
-The EAAA is therefore likely to support significant numbers of the Central Asian population and the thresholds for Critical Habitat are met for Criterion 1.
-Due to the unsuitability of the terrestrial habitats within the Project AoI the thresholds for Criterion 3 are however not met.
+The EAAA supports significant numbers of the Central Asian population and the threshold for Critical Habitat is met for Criterion 1.
+Due to the unsuitability of the terrestrial habitats within the Project AoI the threshold for Criterion 3 is not met.

-Great Bustard are known to be highly susceptible to collision with overhead lines and the project is in an area with a significant proportion of the Central Asian population of this species.
+Great Bustards are known to be highly susceptible to collision with overhead lines and the project is in an area with a significant proportion of the Central Asian population of this species.
 Between 10 to 15 collisions would affect 1% of the Central Asian population which would be highly significant given the species' relatively low, and declining, population.

 Critical Habitat has therefore been triggered for Great Bustard and as such the Project will need to develop a Biodiversity Management Plan which will set out in further detail mitigation and off-setting measures included within the Project AoI.
-It is considered that off-setting will be required as the available mitigation measures (marking of over-head lines) is not very effective at reducing collisions of Great Bustards due to the apparent poor vision and migrating habitats (nocturnal flights at collision height)
+It is considered that off-setting will be required as the available mitigation measures (marking of over-head lines) is not fully effective for reducing collisions of Great Bustards due to the apparent poor vision and migrating habitats (nocturnal flights at collision height)